Camp Alice |

 (1837 - 1838), Lawton

-A civilian fur trade post located three miles below Fort Sill, on the west bank of Cache Creek.
+A civilian fur trade post located about three miles below Fort Sill, on the west bank of East Cache Creek.
+Also known as Kiowa Trading Post.
 A representative period log stockade has been reconstructed as the Red River Trading Post located on the grounds of the Museum of the Great Plains, located at 601 NW Ferris Ave..
 Admission fee.

 Holland Coffee's Trading Post (2)